nicksherefkin/ns.markdown.cv/index.md

 ## Conference Presentations

+Nick Sherefkin, *invited for February 2025*.
+"A Sociological Model of Playfulness in Competitive Communities. " Annual meeting of the Association for the Study of Play.

+Nick Sherefkin, *invited for January 2025*.
+"The Consequences of Playfulness for the Size and Performance of Competitive Communities" Berkeley Culture Connect Conference.

 Nick Sherefkin, 2023.
-"Playfulness and Ruthlessness as Mediators Between Competition and Economic Outcomes" *American Sociological Association*, Philadelphia
+"Playfulness and Ruthlessness as Mediators Between Competition and Economic Outcomes" Annual meeting of the American Sociological Association.

 Nick Sherefkin and Christof Brandtner.
 2020.
-“Moral failure and the demand for civic action.” *American Sociological Association*, San Francisco
+“Moral failure and the demand for civic action.”
+Annual meeting of the American Sociological Association.

 ## Working Papers <!--- Publications and working papers --->